artsy/artsy.github.io/_posts/2017-07-06-React-Native-for-iOS-devs.markdown

 This has come up a few times in discussion, Facebook have a bit of a custom license for their open source.
 Back in 2015, they made changes to the license that makes this no problem for everyone but patent trolls.
 You can find a bunch of resources for further reading [on this gist][react-patents].

+_FWIW_: This is moving forwards, React is now MIT - but React Native still remains BSD + Patents.

 ## React Dependencies

 This comes up in every post we make on React Native, because it's always worth mentioning.
 React Native has [51 dependencies][rn-deps], which when resolved comes up to [around ~650 dependent][libs-rn-deps] projects.
 This is a _lot_ of dependencies.
 Remember that the JavaScript ecosystem does not have the [equivalent of Foundation][foundation], and so to create a standard library, you use dependencies.